tablature-viewer/tablature-viewer.github.io/README.md

 Dozenal Tablature Viewer
 ========================

-- Paste a regular plain text tablature and view it in the base twelve number system instead of the base ten number system.
+- Paste a regular plain text tablature and then view it in the base twelve number system instead of the base ten number system.
-- All the tablature information is stored in the URL, so you easily can bookmark your tabs.
+- All the tablature information is stored in the URL, so you easily can bookmark and save your tabs.
 No more dealing with all them ad-heavy tablature sites :)

 ## What is the base twelve numerical system?
 The [base twelve system](https://en.wikipedia.org/wiki/Duodecimal) (also called *dozenal* or *duodecimal* system) is a number system in which we count till twelve instead of ten, and have dedicated symbols for ten (↊, a turned two) and eleven (↋, a turned three).